Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-The pancreas sits behind the stomach.
+Acute pancreatitis is sudden inflammation of the pancreas.
+The pancreas is an organ that sits behind the stomach.
 It makes fluids that help to break down food in the small intestine.
-This fluid can become active in the pancreas and cause irritation and inflammation.
-This is called pancreatitis.

 Copyright © Nucleus Medical Media, Inc.